 Fantastic Places My Parents Shopped, But Are Gone Now

-I have lived in Lafayette for more than forty-something years, and there have been many changes to the retail landscape even in that amount of time.
+I have lived in Lafayette for more than fifty years, and there have been many changes to the retail landscape even in that amount of time.

 I was sitting around with coworkers when one of them suggested I do a post about stores that our parents used to shop at but that is gone now.
 I loved the idea, and that is when my journey began to find old pictures.
 I need to thank Craig Zimmerman from the Lafayette Memories Facebook page for all of his contributions.
 He was able to help me navigate around the many submissions he has made to the page so that I was able to find the pictures I was looking for that would be used for this story.

 It was great to be able to look at the variety of pictures on that site.
 I was also reminded of how quickly time passed since I had been in some of these stores with my family.
 It seems just like yesterday that I was in Weingarten's Grocery store shopping with my mom, but it was forty-five years ago.
 Some of the other stores I was able to find brought out so many wonderful memories including Dronet's Shoe Store in the Grande Marche Shopping Center.
 I completely forgot the sign on the outside of the store had a big red parrot on it.
 I remember so many happy times in that store with Mr. Paul Dronet.
 He was also super kind.
 He would let me try on the shoes, I know my mom wouldn't get for me, but it was fun to try on the shoes!